L1lith/Purple-Deprecated/README.md

 ```

 ## To Do
-1. Client side Javascript interactivity/bundling has not yet been implemented (coming soon)
-2. Custom store implementation which automatically stores the state in localStorage and loads it upon navigation
+1. Custom store implementation which automatically stores the state in localStorage and loads it upon navigation
-3. Currently Purple does not support running more than one app at a time.
+2. Currently Purple does not support running more than one app at a time.